JacobGardner37/Frogger/README.md

-# ECE 287 PROJECT - FROGGER
-Jacob Gardner and Lucian Pfister
+# ECE 287 PROJECT - FROGGER by Jacob Gardner and Lucian Pfister

 All of the verilog files for our project are in the FROGGER_VERILOG_FILES folder.